Atkinson-Lab/PGS_Array_WGS/README.md

 - `ldblk`: Contains codes for generating the whole-genome LD matrix in 1kGP + HGDP EUR.

-- `LDSCS`: Contains codes for calculating heritability for the 10 Pan UKBB tratis.
+- `LDSC`: Contains codes for calculating heritability for the 10 Pan UKBB tratis.

 - `phenotype_list.txt`: Lists 10 Pan UKBB GWAS traits and their sample sizes that were used in PRS-CS and LDSC.